Coronectomy

 Have wisdom tooth pain in Toronto and need an appointment?
 Call our dental office for same day Coronectomy

-Coronectomy is typically recommended for individuals facing challenges associated with impacted wisdom teeth, particularly when these teeth are in close proximity to nerves or other vital structures.
-The following scenarios often indicate a need for coronectomy:
+Coronectomy is typically recommended for individuals with impacted wisdom teeth that are close to sensitive structures.
+Some common reasons for choosing a coronectomy include:

 By addressing these specific situations, coronectomy provides a tailored solution for individuals who may not be suitable candidates for traditional wisdom tooth extraction due to the potential risks involved.
 If you have further questions about Coronectomy, please contact us.